• Skip to main content

 Walking through Kensington Gardens in London's Hyde Park

 Kensington Gardens, Hyde Park, London.
-Photo by Angel Castellanos
+Photo courtesy of Angel Castellanos

-London has no shortage of green space for travelers to enjoy for free.
-There are several Royal Parks in central London you can take a casual stroll through; Hyde Park, St James, and Regents Park.
-They are royal parks because the land at one point belonged to the King or Queen.
+London has no shortage of green spaces for travelers to enjoy for free.
+There are several Royal Parks in central London where you can take a casual stroll.
+Head to Hyde Park, St James, and Regent’s Park.
+They are royal parks because the land once belonged to the king or queen.

 4. Kensington Palace Gardens